Animal Protection Services

-Animal Control Officers get involved in a wide array of encounters between animals and humans, whether it’s a report of stray dogs, raccoons roaming around in living rooms, or possums poking into trashcans.
-ACOs are trained law enforcement officers responsible for enforcing county ordinances and state laws that pertain to animals and their treatment.
-The primary function of a Fairfax County Police Department Animal Control Officer is to help protect county residents while dealing with pets and animals as humanely as possible.
+Animal Protection Police Officers get involved in a wide array of encounters between animals and humans, whether it’s a report of stray dogs, raccoons roaming around in living rooms, or possums poking into trashcans.
+Animal Protection Police Officers are trained law enforcement officers responsible for enforcing county ordinances and state laws that pertain to animals and their treatment.
+The primary function of a Fairfax County Police Department Animal Protection Police Officer is to help protect county residents while dealing with pets and animals as humanely as possible.

-- What are the hours of service for Animal Control?
+- What are the hours of service for Animal Protection Police?

 - How do I report an incident and what sorts of incidents should I report?

 - When should wildlife encounters be reported?

 - What sorts of wildlife/domestic animal incidents should NOT be reported to Animal Protection Police?

 - Do I need to license my dog?

 - How do I get a dog license?

 - What are the penalties for an unlicensed dog?

 - What do I need to know about rabies in Fairfax County?